 So let’s award it a few unexpected best ofs, because there are a few lurking in there, waiting to emerge in a flurry of orange tentacles.

 Best obnoxious government official.
 In a highly competitive field, including a strong contingent from the Pertwee era, Axos comes out of top here.
 Chinn, as played by Peter Bathurst, is surely the grubbiest, most infuriating of the lot.
 He blusters and bullies his way through four episodes.
 He’s obnoxious, he’s annoying and he doesn’t even have the good grace to be killed by Stuart Fell in a rolling orange duvet.
 But here’s the real kicker about Chinn, with his bull at the gate, Britain for the British nonsense.
 He was right all the time.

 First thing he wanted to do when Axos flew its big yellow leechy self into the atmosphere was blow it up.
 That namby-pamby Doctor (Jon Pertwee, something dancing in front of his eyeline) wanted to make friends with the bad guys just because they were asking for help.
 If only Chinn’s plan had worked, a nuclear power station would have been saved, a tramp would have lived and, most tellingly, the Master (Roger Delgado) would have been destroyed.

 Best performance in a yellow unitard.
 You can’t look past (literally, no matter how hard you try) Bernard Holley as the cheerily named Axon Man.
-I imagine it takes some guts to climb into a lycra bodysuit, but ironically once inside, you must spend a lot of time sucking that gut in.
+I imagine it takes some guts to climb into a lycra bodysuit, but ironically once inside, you must spend a lot of time sucking those guts in.
 Fair play, Holley pulls it off, after pulling that saffrony horror on.
 And on top of all that, a mumsy golden wig and ping pong balls for eyes.
 That he manages to come out of the affair with his dignity intact is testament to his acting talent and a rigourous fitness regime.